-A hitchhiker + paddler hitting the oceans— Malaysia-> Singapore-> Darwin-> Timor Leste/East Timor-> Indonesia
+A hitchhiker + paddler hitting the oceans—Penang, Malaysia-> Anywhere, really!

 Hello!
 My name is Iris and I'm currently traveling in Southeast Asia.
 I've been traveling and writing about my travels virtually non-stop since 2013.
 My main method of transportation is hitchhiking (5 continents) and I've hitchhiked a few boats.
 In 2019, my partner Jonas and I spent three seasons paddling down the Danube river from Donaueschingen (Germany) to Mohács (Hungary) in an inflatable kayak - with kayak sail!
 That was 1253.7km (677nm, but the Danube uses regular kilometers) over 49 paddle days.
-We'll continue that trip in 2021 to the Black Sea, where you'll be able to get us as a crew again.
+We hope to continue that trip in 2021 to the Black Sea.
 But in the meantime, we're escaping to Asia.
-That's where we'll try to help you out with your boat and make some miles on the seas.

 My sailing experience starts in childhood on the Loosdrechtse Plassen (lakes) in the Netherlands.
 I sailed Optimists (solo) three summers, then a Laser (duo) one summer, and finally a Valk ('Hawk') type boat with a total crew of five, also one summer.